PJMantoss/color-palette/README.md

 A Color display palette created with HTML, Flexbox and Fetch API.
-All containers and divs were created with JavaScript DOM
+All containers and divs were created in JavaScript DOM

 Date: 7-Nov-2020